CleonWong/cleonwong-site/_drafts/2021-09-19-mui-tutorial.md

 ---

-In this piece, I break down how to implement a custom theme for a webapp that uses Material UI (MUI) with React.
+In this piece, I walk through how to implement a custom theme for a React (with TypeScript) app that uses Material UI (MUI) v5.0.0.

 Note:

-- This is a tutorial for MUI v5.0.0 and React with TypeScript.
 - This is a beginner friendly article.
 I've included links to parts of the documentation that shows where I got the necessary information. _Knowing how to read documentation is very important._

 # Quick setup